Cnilton/react-native-floating-label-input/README.md

         //  showCountdown={false} // Set this to true to show the allowed number of characters remaining, default false
         //  countdownLabel="" // Set the label to be shown after the allowed number of characters remaining, default is ""
         //  onSubmit={() => this.yourFunction()} // adds callback to submit
+        //  customShowPasswordComponent={} // Set your own JSX.Element to be the show password element
-        label="Placeholder" // required
+        //  customHidePasswordComponent={} // Set your own JSX.Element to be the hide password element label="Placeholder" // required
         value={value} // required
         onChange={value => setValue(value)} // required